< All Posts

 Trace Logo

-What they typically don't know: where that shipment is right now, what the supplier's actual production status is, whether inventory is positioned correctly relative to where demand is actually coming from, and which of the dozens of things that could go wrong today are already going wrong.
+What they typically cannot see is where that shipment is right now, what the supplier's actual production status is, whether inventory is positioned correctly relative to where demand is coming from, and which of the dozens of things that could go wrong today are already going wrong.

 Accurate.
-Visibility built on inaccurate data is worse than no visibility, because it creates false confidence.
-A warehouse inventory count that is 15% inaccurate, a shipment tracking system that doesn't update in real time, a demand plan based on stale sales data — these are not visibility.
+Visibility built on inaccurate data is worse than no visibility because it creates false confidence.
+A warehouse inventory count that is 15% inaccurate, a shipment tracking system that does not update in real time, a demand plan based on stale sales data: these are not visibility.
 They are noise dressed up as information.

 Decision-supporting.
 Visibility is not valuable in its own right.
-It is valuable because it enables better decisions — about inventory positioning, supplier expediting, logistics rerouting, customer communication.
-Visibility that is technically present but not connected to decision-making processes generates reports that nobody acts on.
+It is valuable because it enables better decisions about inventory positioning, supplier expediting, logistics rerouting, and customer communication.
+Visibility that is technically present but not connected to decision-making generates reports that nobody acts on.

 For most Australian mid-market businesses, the most significant visibility gaps fall into four categories.

 Inbound supply chain.
-What is happening between the point of purchase order issue and goods receipt?
-For businesses sourcing from offshore, this is a window of 4–12 weeks during which a significant amount can go wrong — production delays, quality failures, freight disruptions, port congestion — and which most businesses monitor only through periodic email updates from suppliers and freight forwarders.
+What is happening between purchase order issue and goods receipt?
+For businesses sourcing from offshore, this is a window of 4 to 12 weeks during which a significant amount can go wrong: production delays, quality failures, freight disruptions, port congestion.
+Most businesses monitor this only through periodic email updates from suppliers and freight forwarders.
 The gap between a purchase order being issued and the goods arriving is the largest visibility blind spot in most supply chains.

 Inventory accuracy.
 The inventory figure in the ERP is the count the system believes is there.
-The actual count in the warehouse may differ — due to receiving errors, picking errors, shrinkage, or system update delays.
-For businesses where the inventory figure drives procurement, fulfilment, and financial decisions, the cost of inventory inaccuracy — in the form of unnecessary purchases, stockouts that shouldn't happen, and write-offs that surprise the finance team — is material.
+The actual count in the warehouse may differ due to receiving errors, picking errors, shrinkage, or system update delays.
+For businesses where the inventory figure drives procurement, fulfilment, and financial decisions, the cost of that inaccuracy, in the form of unnecessary purchases, stockouts that should not happen, and write-offs that surprise the finance team, is material.

 Last-mile delivery.
-What happens after the goods leave the distribution centre?
-For e-commerce businesses and businesses with direct delivery to customers, last-mile visibility — knowing where the delivery vehicle is, whether the delivery has been attempted, what the customer's experience has been — is a competitive and operational necessity.
-Yet it remains surprisingly inconsistent in Australian logistics.
+What happens after goods leave the distribution centre?
+For e-commerce businesses and those with direct delivery to customers, last-mile visibility, knowing where the delivery vehicle is, whether delivery has been attempted, what the customer's experience has been, is a competitive and operational necessity.
+It remains surprisingly inconsistent in Australian logistics.

 Supplier performance.
-Most organisations track what suppliers deliver — DIFOT, quality rates — but not why.
-Understanding root cause at the supplier level — which suppliers are consistently late and why, which products generate the most quality failures — requires visibility into supplier operations that most businesses don't have.
+Most organisations track what suppliers deliver: DIFOT, quality rates.
+Few track why.
+Understanding root cause at the supplier level, which suppliers are consistently late and why, which products generate the most quality failures, requires visibility into supplier operations that most businesses do not have.

-This typically requires three things: a supplier collaboration portal or EDI connection that allows suppliers to confirm order status, provide advance ship notifications, and flag issues proactively; a freight visibility tool that integrates carrier tracking data into a single view; and a process for acting on exceptions — who gets alerted when a shipment is late, what the escalation process is, and how the response is tracked.
+Getting there requires three things.
+First, a supplier collaboration portal or EDI connection that allows suppliers to confirm order status, provide advance ship notifications, and flag issues proactively.
+Second, a freight visibility tool that integrates carrier tracking data into a single view.
+Third, a process for acting on exceptions: who gets alerted when a shipment is late, what the escalation process is, and how the response is tracked.

-The return on investment from this foundation is fast — because the cost of reactive firefighting that currently happens when inbound supply failures are discovered late is material and immediately reducible.
+The return on investment from this foundation is fast.
+The cost of reactive firefighting when inbound supply failures are discovered late is material and immediately reducible once the visibility infrastructure is in place.

-From this foundation, the maturity journey extends to inventory accuracy improvement (physical count discipline, cycle counting, system discipline), outbound delivery visibility (carrier API integration, customer notification automation), and eventually to predictive capabilities built on the clean, integrated data that the foundation establishes.
+From there, the maturity journey extends to inventory accuracy improvement through physical count discipline, cycle counting, and system discipline; outbound delivery visibility through carrier API integration and customer notification automation; and eventually to predictive capabilities built on the clean, integrated data the foundation establishes.

-For inbound visibility, supplier collaboration platforms (e2open, Elementum, Coupa Supply Chain) and freight visibility platforms (project44, FourKites, Visibility Hub for the Australian market) provide near-real-time status across ocean, air, and road shipments.
+For inbound visibility, supplier collaboration platforms such as e2open, Elementum, and Coupa Supply Chain, alongside freight visibility platforms such as project44, FourKites, and Visibility Hub for the Australian market, provide near-real-time status across ocean, air, and road shipments.

 For inventory visibility, the combination of a well-configured WMS, disciplined cycle counting, and integration between the WMS and ERP provides the foundation.
 RFID and IoT-based inventory tracking are increasingly cost-effective for high-value or time-sensitive inventory.